luxlike/udacity_SDC_FindLaneLine/writeup_template.md

 1. Step one

-Apply the gray scale transform : using grayscale()
+Apply the gray scale transform using grayscale() function

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...